GoodnessJSON/PiHole-Whitelist/README.md

 </div>
 <div align="center">

-This is a fork of the [original anudeepND Whitelist](https://github.com/GoodnessJSON/PiHole-Whitelist).
-It's designed to be an up to date whitelist for us with PiHole V6.
+This is a fork of the original [anudeepND Whitelist](https://github.com/GoodnessJSON/PiHole-Whitelist).
+It's designed to be an open-source community whitelist for use with PiHole V6.

-To keep this list as up to date as possible, PRs and Domain suggestions are welcome.
-Please see below.
+To keep this list as up to date as possible, PRs and domain suggestions are welcome.
+Please see below for info.

 Want to report a new domain?
-Want to report existing one?
+Want to report an existing one?
 Feel free to file an [issue](https://github.com/GoodnessJSON/PiHole-Whitelist/issues).

 </div>